priyabdas/dsAlgo/README.md

 # dsAlgo
-This contains the data structure and algorithm solutions
+data structure and algorith questions Also conatins Leetcode questions